-Babysitters seem to require a number of specific skills.
-Most notably, skills in Food Preparation, Driving, cooking, and Cleaning are correlated to pay that is significantly above average, leading to increases of 45 percent, 18 percent, and 16 percent, respectively.
+Babysitters generally report applying a varied skill set to their work.
+Most notably, facility with Teacher, Food Preparation, and Driving are correlated to pay that is significantly above average, leading to increases of 45 percent, 18 percent, and 16 percent, respectively.
 Most people who know Activities for Children also know cooking.

 Pay by Experience Level for Babysitter